 9. What if I did not receive a dual dues refund cheque and I feel I should have?

-If you did not receive a 2016 dual dues refund cheque by June 30, 2017 and believe that you should have received one:
+If you do not receive a 2022 direct deposit/dual dues refund cheque by July 30, 2023 and believe that you should have received one:

-- You must send a written request for a review of your eligibility for a dual dues refund.
-You must attach copies of your T4 forms from all your employers for the year 2016.
+- You must send a request for a review of your eligibility for a Dual Dues Refund.
+You must attach copies of your T4 forms from all your employers for the year 2022.
 Please ensure that you include your ONA member ID number, social insurance number and current address on your correspondence.

-Send your request and required information to the address above.
+Send your request and required information to the address above or to DualDuesRefund@ona.org.
 Please allow four to six weeks for a response.

 10. How long do I have to claim a dual dues refund?

-ONA will only investigate enquiries concerning dual dues refunds for a period of two years following the year in which the dues were deducted.
-For example, enquiries for 2015 dual dues refunds must be made by December 31, 2017.
+ONA will only investigate inquiries concerning dual dues refunds for a period of two years following the year in which the dues were deducted.
+For example, inquiries for 2022 dual dues refunds must be made by December 31, 2024.

 11. I still have a question regarding dual dues.
 How do I contact a specialist?